Lmarra1/Self-tuning-model-predictive-control-for-wake-flows/README.txt

 ## Overview

-This repository contains MATLAB code for the application of model predictive control (MPC) with control parameters identified through Bayesian optimization.
-The control plant used is the chaotic wake of the fluidic pinball at Reynolds number Re = 150.
-The plant model is obtained using the SINDYc technique.
-Control is applied for drag reduction and lift stabilization, considering the challenge of measurement noise in control sensors.
-Noise mitigation is achieved using the Local Polynomial Regression technique.
+This repository contains MATLAB code for the application of model predictive control (MPC) with control parameters not manually selected but identified through a Bayesian optimization method.
+The selected control plant is the chaotic wake of the fluidic pinball at Reynolds number Re_D = 150.
+A plant model is obtained using the SINDYc technique.
+Control is applied for drag reduction and lift stabilization, with the challenge posed by the presence of measurement noise in the control sensors.
+The effect of noise is mitigated using the Local Polynomial Regression technique.

+Unlike the associated research paper, the plant here also corresponds with the plant model obtained with the SINDYc technique.

 ## Key Features